-It is important to keep the retail(and store, if part of your practice) in full view of the CA’s at your front desk, in case patients have questions.
-Or if a patient is checking out, the CA can easily reference and point to a retail item when needed.
+Second, it is important to keep the retail(and store, if part of your practice) in full view of the employees at your front desk, in case patients have questions.
+Or if a patient is checking out, the employee can easily reference and point to a retail item when needed.

 Depending on how much you need to display and how much storage you have in your office, you may need to have storage cabinets under the display.
 Most often we see doctors display one of each type (in empty containers), and then keep the storage under the display or in a storage area near the front desk.
 Be sure you plan for enough storage in your office; not only for retail, but also holiday decorations cleaning and office supplies.

 If you are building out other custom “millwork” pieces in your office (such as a custom front desk, or consult desk), have your retail display custom built as well.
 We recommend finishing it in the same finish as the front desk so that it is cohesive.
 It is also cheaper to do it all at once, since you have a millworker/contractor in there already.